 After the third round of chemotherapy her symptoms began to change and she even had to have stents put in to alleviate them.
 As a result the treatment was stopped at the end of October as it was no longer effective.
 This was a very dull day for us and our hearts were heavy.
 Suddenly there was an awakening in us and we quickly realised time was of the essence and we made peace with the situation and chose to focus on these precious moments, and boy did we make them count.

 Spending quality time with Mum

 We sat with her, let her pet our heads, hold her hand, give her all the little treats she enjoyed, discussed all the topics we wanted her to give insight on and enjoyed her company.
 We forged new meaning from this situation and gave her our all and it turned out to be a positive life changing experience.
 We thanked God for having her around during Christmas and we felt incredibly blessed and favoured when we ushered in 2016 with her.

-In January 2016 she was admitted to St. Luke’s Hospice which completely changed our outlook in life.
+In January 2016 she was admitted to a hospice which completely changed our outlook in life.
 We stayed in her company awake or asleep and kept reminding her of what a great mother she was and that we were incredibly proud and privileged to be her daughters.
 On 17th January God’s angels came for her and in her own words we said, ‘God is good.’